benmangold/benmangold.com/_posts/building-benmangold-dot-com-1.md

   picture: "/assets/blog/authors/benmangold.jpeg"
 ogImage:
   url: "/assets/blog/dynamic-routing/cover.jpg"
-tags: next.js github-actions terraform aws lambda blog-build
+tags: next.js github-actions terraform aws lambda blog
 ---

-Maintaining a personal blog is one of those projects I've attempted again and again in my decade or so or programming.
+Maintaining a personal blog is one of those projects I've attempted again and again.

-Each attempt starts with grand aspirations, only to find itself lost in the sauce of new technologies and frameworks.
+Each attempt starts with grand aspirations, but finds itself lost in the sauce of new technologies and frameworks.

 Not this time.

-This inaugural blog post details the decisions behind the website you see before you.
-But first, story time.
+This blog post details the decisions and development behind benmangold.com.

 ## Some Backstory

-In the past I've built and deployed static websites for projects and to host a simple resume page here at benmangold.com.
+In the past I've built and deployed similar websites on AWS.

-My go-to approach for those sites was a static website written in [React](https://reactjs.org/) with [Gatsby](https://www.gatsbyjs.com/) deployed to a manually-configured, public-facing [S3](https://aws.amazon.com/s3/) Bucket on AWS, the domain name bought and DNS managed in AWS [Route53](https://aws.amazon.com/route53/).
+My approach for those sites was a static website written in [React](https://reactjs.org/) with [Gatsby](https://www.gatsbyjs.com/) deployed to a public-facing [S3](https://aws.amazon.com/s3/) Bucket on AWS, the domain name bought and DNS managed in AWS [Route53](https://aws.amazon.com/route53/).
+All of this was artisinally configured in the AWS console without any version control.
+Shame, shame.

-Gatsby allows me to write a React app with lots of syntactic sugar, and easily compile down efficient static assets for production.
-Those get uploaded to S3 and are thus made available to the world.

 The most critical downside of my initial approach was a lack of automation.
 Manual configuration and deployment is a long-term untenable tech debt.
-After all, the real work of the project is the _writing_, isn't it?
+After all, the real work of the project is the _writing_.

 ### Previous benmangold.com Tech Stack